personium/legacy-docs/en/app-developer/launch_from_homeapp.md

 + Parameters passed at application startup
 + Processing to be done after launching the application

-Caution: Personium core version 1.6.9 and above required
+Caution: Personium core version 1.6.9 or above required

 ## Parameters passed at application startup